Cargill/splinter-docs/docs/0.5/howto/building_splinter.md

 ```

 Once you have the prerequisites installed, build Splinter by running `cargo
-build` from the root directory.
-This command builds all of the Splinter
+build` from the root of the Splinter repository.
+This command builds all of the
-components, including `libsplinter` (the main library), `splinterd` (the
+Splinter components, including `libsplinter` (the main library), `splinterd`
-splinter daemon), the CLI, the client, and all examples in the `examples`
+(the splinter daemon), the CLI, the client, and all examples in the `examples`
 directory.

 To build individual components, run `cargo build` in the component directories.